 This model is a hub and spoke model covering a much wider geographical footprint and providing services to many units.
 It may require more than one host (hub) depending on geography and services offered.
+This service model may benefit from the recruitment of designated outreach allied health & psychological professionals.
 Strategy, leadership and administration will be significant to ensure operational excellence.